mk-fg/fgtk/README.rst

 ssh tunnel, picking appropriate destination path and most rsync parameters, rotating/removing stuff on the backup-fs as necessary.

-This is to avoid following problematic things:
+This is done to avoid following problematic things:

 - Pushing stuff to backup-host, which can be exploited to delete stuff.
 - Using insecure network channels and/or rsync auth - ssh only.